BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 (if you installed `screen` instead of `python3-serial`, edit `Makefile` before accordingly.
 You may need also to change there ttyUSBnnn).

+... but nothing happens.
+It is normal, we have not loaded any program in the system.

 To exit, press `<ctrl> ]` (python-3-serial/miniterm), or `<ctrl> a` then '\\' (screen).

 Examples with the serial terminal (UART)